adonno/tagreader/README.md

 ![Photos of the final product](https://raw.githubusercontent.com/adonno/tagreader/master/docs/cases.jpg)

+## Building the tag reader

+To build your own tag reader, you need the following components:

+ - ESP8266 D1 Mini
+ - PN532 NFC Reader
+ - WS2812
+ - Buzzer

+The 3D models for the case are [here](https://github.com/adonno/tagreader/tree/master/STLs).

+To flash the reader to your D1 Mini, load up the [tagreader.yaml](https://github.com/adonno/tagreader/blob/master/tagreader.yaml) in ESPHome.
+If you're new to ESPHome, we recommend that you use the [ESPHome Home Assistant add-on](https://esphome.io/guides/getting_started_hassio.html).

 ## Configuring for use with Home Assistant

 If the tag reader is unable to connect to a wifi network, it will start a WiFi access point with a captive portal to allow you to enter your WiFi credentials.